-The Vaccine Education Center is pleased to announce the availability of its newest resource, "Vaccines on the Go: What You Should Know" — a free mobile app for iPhones.
+The Vaccine Education Center is pleased to announce the availability of its newest resource, "Vaccines on the Go: What You Should Know" — a free mobile app for iPhone and Android devices.

 The Children's Hospital of Philadelphia's Vaccine Education Center provides complete, up-to-date and reliable information about vaccines to parents and healthcare professionals.

 The Vaccine Education Center is a member of the World Health Organization's (WHO) Vaccine Safety Net because our website meets the criteria for credibility and content as defined by the Global Advisory Committee on Vaccine Safety.
 Learn more about the WHO’s Vaccine Safety Net»